SoongVilda/vilda-chatgpt-prompts/README.md

 - Claude 3 Opus (Perplexity.ai) - works excellently
 - ChatGPT - works perfectly
 ```
-**Summarize the Text into a Bullet Point List Using a Hierarchical Structure.**

-Your task is to create a structured bullet point list that clearly organizes the content into logical sections or thematic areas.
-Begin with **main headings** to introduce each major topic, issue, or problem, and then break down these sections using **primary bullet points**.
-For each primary point, include **sub-bullets** to explore supporting details or further subdivisions.
-Where necessary, add additional layers of **sub-bullets** to capture more intricate details or deeper layers of information, maintaining the logical flow of the text.
+Your task is to create a structured bullet point summary that clearly organizes the content of the text into logical sections and thematic areas, **while maintaining the same language as the input text**.
+Begin by **automatically detecting the language** of the text you are summarizing to ensure consistency.

+Start by identifying the **main headings** to introduce each major topic, issue, or problem presented in the text.
+Under each main heading, **break down** the content using **primary bullet points** to outline key ideas and arguments.
+For each primary point, include **sub-bullets** to explore supporting details, examples, or further subdivisions.

-Ensure that the structure reflects the natural organization of the text, using indentation to demonstrate the relationships between points and sub-points for clarity and coherence.
+Where necessary, add additional layers of **sub-bullets** to capture intricate details or deeper layers of information, ensuring that each layer maintains the logical flow and reflects the text's natural organization.
+Use indentation effectively to **demonstrate the relationships** between points and sub-points, enhancing clarity and coherence.

+Pay attention to the **type of text** you are summarizing—whether it's narrative, technical, or analytical—and adapt your summary to suit its unique characteristics.
+Consider the **purpose of the summary** and the needs of your intended audience, adjusting the level of detail accordingly.
+Ensure that your final bullet point list is not only comprehensive but also accessible and useful for learning, reference, or decision-making purposes.

+**Remember to write your summary in the same language as the input text to maintain language consistency throughout the document.**
 ```

 ## AI pro vylepšování promptů